Marlborough Region, New Zealand

 What to Do in the Marlborough Region of New Zealand:

 Wine and water!
-If it’s related to wine or water, then you can do it in the Marlborough Region of New Zealand.
+If it’s related to wine or water, you can do it in the Marlborough Region of New Zealand.

 For wine, you can do full-day tours as well as half-day tours.
 We highly recommend hiring an expert local guide and driver to avoid drinking and driving, learn about the wines as you taste them, and access areas that are closed to the general public.
 The area is especially well known for its Sauvignon Blancs, among the most celebrated worldwide.
 However, there are several other excellent varietals, such as Cabernet Sauvignon, Pinot Noir, and Chardonnay.
 For more info on wine touring in Marlborough, please check out our blog post about the wine regions of New Zealand.

 In the Sounds, options for enjoying the water include motorboat cruising, sailing, fishing, kayaking, canoeing, swimming, SCUBA diving, and our favorite — night swimming in phosphorescent algae!
 When conditions are right, you’ll find the water glowing in the dark.
 Dive off a jetty into the Sounds and watch the water around you light up.
-If land-based bioluminescence is more your style, then you’ll find a few small glowworm grottos nestled in the dense forest near your accommodations.
+If land-based bioluminescence is more your style, you’ll find a few small glowworm grottos in the dense forest near your accommodations.

-In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking, or just swinging in a hammock.
-As mentioned above, this area is great for hiking no matter your fitness level.
+In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking or just swinging in a hammock.
+As mentioned above, this area is great for hiking, no matter your fitness level.
 You can hike for two hours or five solid days — the choice is yours, with water taxis able to pick you up and drop you off anywhere along the trail.
 The trail follows the ridgeline above the Sounds and extends from the tip of the Queen Charlotte Sound to Picton.
 Along the way, several accommodations range from small resorts to charming B&Bs to luxury lodges.
 Some guests hike into each lodge, while others prefer to take a water taxi in and out to just one lodge, avoiding hiking altogether.